utopia-foss/utopia/doc/usage/run/parameter-sweeps.rst

 Multidimensional Model Runs
 ===========================

-You want to sweep over multiple parameters? *Utopia* has just the right tools for you! :)
+You want to sweep over multiple parameters?
+Utopia has just the right tools for you!

-In Utopia, we distinguish universes and multiverses: A multiverse is a collection of multiple universes where all universes are independent of each other.
+In Utopia, we distinguish between universes and multiverses: a multiverse is a collection of multiple universes in which all the universes are independent of each other.
-So, for example if you want to sweep over ``N`` different seeds of the random number generator you create ``N`` different universes within the run of the multiverse.
+So, for example if you want to sweep over *N* different seeds of the random number generator, you create *N* different universes within the run of the multiverse.

+Follow these three steps to perform a multiverse run:

 1. Create a run configuration file
 ----------------------------------

-This configuration should specify the parameters over which to sweep and which the model should have.
+The run configuration should specify the parameters over which to sweep.
+Sweep parameters need to be indicated by a ``!sweep`` tag and supplied with a ``default`` value (which is used when no sweep is performed) as well as a parameter ``range`` or a set of ``values``.
 It can look something like this:

 .. code-block:: yaml